greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_OPERATOR_CLASS.html.md

 The operators should not be defined by SQL functions.
 A SQL function is likely to be inlined into the calling query, which will prevent the optimizer from recognizing that the query matches an index.

-XXX Any functions used to implement the operator class must be defined as `IMMUTABLE`.
-XXX
+Any functions used to implement the operator class must be defined as `IMMUTABLE`.

 Before Greenplum Database 6.0, the `OPERATOR` clause could include a `RECHECK` option.
 This option is no longer supported.
 Greenplum Database now determines whether an index operator is "lossy" on-the-fly at run time.
 This allows more efficient handling of cases where an operator might or might not be lossy.